Nuclear Medicine Officer (60B)

 Active Duty & Reserve

 - Flexible retirement savings/investment plan similar to a 401(k)

-- Paid continuing education and specialized training
+- May receive pay for continuing education and specialized training

 The Army Medical Corps pays 100 percent of a student’s tuition, as well as expenses for required books, equipment and most academic fees.
 Medical students may also be eligible to receive a sign-on bonus and active duty physicians can earn up to $120,000 in student loan repayment.